CrowdMAC: Masked Crowd Density Completion for Robust Crowd Density Forecasting: Experiments

 \subsection{Qualitative Evaluation}

 \cref{fig:qualitative-sdd} visualizes the qualitative results of the proposed method as well as the ground-truth density maps on the SDD and FDST datasets.
 The proposed method accurately forecasts the crowd density maps.
+In the supplementary material, we also provide video visualization and the visualized comparison with the PDFN-ST.